PostHog/posthog.com/contents/tutorials/track-high-volume-apis.md

 ## Building our API

-To start, we will build a basic API that captures and returns the ID we passed to it.
-We use [Express, the Node server framework](/tutorials/node-express-analytics), to do this
+To start, we will build a basic API that captures and returns the ID that is passed to it.
+We'll use [Express, the Node server framework,](/tutorials/node-express-analytics) to do this.

 Create a folder for our project, go into the folder, and initialize npm.
 When prompted, select all the default options.